 We aim to provide a safe, effective, high quality family health service.
 We will respect the dignity and confidentiality of our patients.

 5 Year Vision

 Newark Road Surgery will strive to build a locally accessible clinical service that is respected by our peers.
 We will design, develop and implement innovative new clinical services that demonstrate quality and safety.
 Our services will focus on delivering both patient satisfaction and clinical outcomes within a cost-efficient envelope.
-We hope to deliver these services from new custom-built premises that also enable additional opportunities, such as surgical services and GP Registrar training.
 We will aim to establish a non-judgemental learning environment that enables staff development and supports welfare.

 For the latest guidance for Home Visits provided by the LMC to all GP's click below.

 You may be aware that GP practices are now required to provide all their patients, including children, with a named GP who will have overall responsibility for the care and support that the surgery provides to them.
 This does not affect your prerogative to request to see/speak with a GP of your choice.
 The main role of the named GP is to ensure that you have access to all of the services required by our contract with the NHS if clinically indicated.

 All patients at the Practice have Dr Marshall as their Named GP.